Orange Collective

 Mitigation

-Both Anthropic Computer Use and OpenAI Operator launched without a sandbox attached — both companies have been explicit that customers bring the desktop.
-Their structural incentive is the opposite of vertically integrating: every closed runtime they ship locks their model to one substrate and rules out the OSS, multi-LLM workloads that actually drive volume.
+Anthropic, OpenAI, and Google all shipped computer-use models without a sandbox attached — every one of them assumes the customer brings the desktop.
+[7] [20] [19] Their structural incentive is the opposite of vertically integrating: every closed runtime they ship locks their model to one substrate and rules out the OSS, multi-LLM workloads that actually drive volume.
 Cua's MIT license, multi-provider adapter (Anthropic + OpenAI + Ollama + LM Studio + OpenRouter), and Linux/macOS/Windows/Android fleet are the surface a single vendor cannot match.
 The frontier labs define the demand curve; Cua absorbs the infrastructure that comes with it.

 Risk